Visualistic-Studios/Media-Manager/README.md

-# MediaManager
+# Media Manager
 Management Platform for Social Media Post Scheduling & Analytics written in Python.
 Designed to be highly configurable and extendable.

 A project by and for the Community.
-We strive to create a powerful tool that can be used by hobbyists and commercial projects alike to Manage their Social Media accounts.
+We strive to create a powerful tool that can be used by hobbyists and commercial projects alike to Manage their Social Media accounts without having to pay ridiculous prices.
+You can self host, or even use [Streamlit Cloud](https://streamlit.io/cloud).
+One or more users can schedule posts, see scheduled posts, look at post analytics for past posts, & more though a simple UI.

 # Features

-* Social Media Post Scheduling (No limits)
+* Social Media Post Scheduling (No limits, virtually unlimited users)
 * Scheduled Post - Review & Cancel (Can view/cancel scheduled posts)
 * Discord, Twitter
 * Image Support